oomek/attractplus/Layouts.md

    -  `Style.Bold`
    -  `Style.Italic`
    -  `Style.Underlined`
+   -  `Style.StrikeThrough` 🔶
+-  `justify` 🔶 - Get/set the text justification.
+Can be one of the following values:
+   -  `Justify.None` - No justification (default)
+   -  `Justify.Word` - Increase space between words to fill line.
+   -  `Justify.Character` - Increase space between characters to fill line.
 -  `align` - Get/set the text alignment.
 Can be one of the following values:
    -  ~~`Align.Centre`~~ (default)
    -  ~~`Align.Left`~~